The Best of Phillipsburg St Maarten Port Guide You’ll Love

 Know Your Return Time

-Make the Most of Your Perfect Day in St. Maarten
+Make the Most of Your Perfect Day in St Maarten

 Is it easy to get from the cruise port to the beach?

-Do I need cash in St. Maarten?
+Do I need cash during a visit?

-Is St. Maarten safe for cruise passengers?
+Is it safe for cruise passengers?

 What is the best beach for a short visit from the cruise port?

-Is snorkeling good near St. Maarten?
+Is snorkeling good near St Maarten?

-How much time do I need to return to the ship?
+How much time should I allow to return to the ship?

-Is the water taxi worth it?
+Is the water taxi worth taking?

-Pingback: Ernie
+2. Pingback: Ernie

 Thank you so much!
 St. Maarten really is one of those ports where you can keep it simple and still have an amazing day.
 If you want the best all-around beach experience, I’d choose Mullet Bay because the sand is gorgeous, the water is usually calm, and it feels like a true “wow” beach without being complicated to reach.
 However, if snorkeling is your top priority, Little Bay is the smarter pick since you can actually see fish and reef life right from shore.